betcrafter/my-movie-top/README.md

-# 🎬 Alex Approves – My Personal Movie & TV Show Ratings Site
+# 🎬 Approved – My Personal Movie & TV Show Ratings Site

 Welcome to my personal project!
 This is a simple, fast-loading static website that displays my favorite movies and TV shows, sorted by rating.